xxcordeau/TIL/README.md

-When you set up approvals for your project, approvals will not be r
+When you set up approvals for your project, approvals will not